How does it work?

 What else to get ready?

 Hair: Keep it simple, shave, brush, colour - whatever to make yourself look as you feel beautiful.
 Ponytails are usually not the best choice, something looser looks better in photos.
+On the other hand it’s usually windy on a beach so keeping the hair somehow under control can help.
 Take a hairbrush with you to the photo shoot - wind can make our hair look messy very fast.

 For a beach, take a towel, spare clothes for the children and some warm clothes for everyone.
 It’s often windy and when the sun gets down, it can start feeling very cold very soon - especially if you’re wet (and you and your children probably will be).

 Get mentally ready for some hard work.
 Posing is not as easy as it may look like.
-Especially with group shots, it’s often needed to repeat the pose several times until there are a couple of photos where everyone has eyes open, no hair face, doesn’t stick their tongue out (kids :) ) and so on.
+Especially with group shots, it’s often needed to repeat the pose several times until there are a couple of photos where everyone has eyes open, no hair in a face, nobody sticks their tongue out (kids :) ) and so on.
 Even with individual portraits, we may need to try different places, angles and pose variations.

 Can we bring any props?